How much is your case worth?Get a free case evaluation

 - Age: One in five pedestrian deaths involve someone over the age of 65, and 20% of all children younger than age 15 killed in auto accidents were pedestrians.
 Factors such as awareness associated with youth and old age can diminish pedestrian safety, increasing the likelihood of a pedestrian accident injury or fatality.

 - Speed: Speed can be another factor in pedestrian accidents, and can mean the difference between a nonfatal pedestrian accident injury and a fatality.
 The California Office of Traffic Safety reports that pedestrians hit by a car travelling 20 MPH have a 10% death risk, which increases with the speed of the collision to 40% (30 MPH) and 80% (40 MPH).
 There is a life-or-death difference that slowing down a vehicle can make.

 - Distracted Driving: The CDC reports that approximately eight people are killed daily in crashes that involve a distracted driver, and 20% of these people are pedestrians.
 The need to be aware of one’s surroundings and limit distractions, whether as a driver or a pedestrian, is key to increased safety for all parties.

 Do You Need a Pedestrian Accident Lawyer in Los Angeles?

-If you’ve been injured in a Los Angeles pedestrian accident, or in another type of accident in California, Nevada, or Arizona, Avrek Law may be able to help.
-As a personal injury and pedestrian accident law firm with more than 50 years of combined experience in successfully resolving cases for the wrongfully injured, our track record speaks for itself: over $1 billion recovered in more than 10,000 cases.
+If you’ve been injured in a Los Angeles pedestrian accident or in any another type of accident, Avrek Law may be able to help.
+As a personal injury and pedestrian accident law firm with more than 50 years of combined experience in successfully resolving cases for the wrongfully injured, our track record speaks for itself: over $1 billion recovered in over 25,000 cases.
 Contact us today for a free consultation – we’re here to help.